⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Both apps let you save workout templates (routines) so you don't have to rebuild your workout from scratch each session.

-Hevy: Even the free version includes unlimited workout routines.
-Hevy also offers a library of popular pre-made programs (Starting Strength, PPL splits, etc.) that you can add with one tap.
-The community also shares custom programs you can import.
+Hevy: The free tier caps you at 4 routines, but Hevy offers a library of popular pre-made programs (Starting Strength, PPL splits, etc.) that you can add with one tap.
+The community shares custom programs you can import, and Hevy Trainer (launched Feb 2026, included in Pro) algorithmically generates programs and auto-progresses weight for you.

-Winner: Hevy for beginners who want ready-made programs; Strong for experienced lifters who already know their programming.
+Winner: Hevy for beginners who want ready-made programs and an algorithmic progression engine; Strong for experienced lifters who already know their programming.

-PRPath's approach: ATLAS AI generates completely personalized workout templates based on your goals, experience level, equipment access, and schedule.
-Instead of choosing from generic programs, you get a custom program built specifically for you.
+PRPath's approach: Atlas generates personalized workout templates based on your goals, experience level, equipment access, and schedule.
+Instead of algorithmic auto-progression, you get a conversational AI that explains its reasoning and adapts when you push back, with 4 selectable personalities (Supportive, Tough Love, Data-Driven, Toxic Mode).

 Pricing Comparison: Free vs Paid